Eduardo Soto (Chilean footballer)

-Eduardo Óscar Soto Ortiz (born 20 February 1965) is a Chilean football manager and former footballer who played as a midfielder for clubs in Chile and abroad.
+Eduardo Óscar Soto Ortiz (born 20 February 1965) is a Chilean football manager and former footballer who played as a Centre back for clubs in Chile and abroad.

 Playing career

 Soto is a product of Universidad Católica youth system, where he coincided with players such as Carlos Soto, Luis Abarca and Mario Lepe.

 With an extensive career in his homeland, he began his career with Súper Lo Miranda and next he played for Regional Atacama Everton, Unión San Felipe, Deportes La Serena, O'Higgins, Palestino Audax Italiano and Unión Española.

 Abroad, he played in Switzerland for FC Baden in the second level alongside his compatriots Claudio Álvarez and Ramón Pérez, América in Mexico, where he coincided with well-known players such as François Omam-Biyik and Luis García, and in the Guatemalan football.